Iguanya/microfinance/replit.md

 - Modern Bootstrap design for all pages
 - Using SQLite instead of MySQL for Replit compatibility
 - Orange (#FF8C00) as primary brand color
-- All PHP code must come BEFORE HTML output (headers issue fix)
+- All PHP code must come BEFORE HTML output (critical for session handling)

 ## Development Notes